 This post may contain affiliate links.
 Read my disclosure policy.

 Pico de Gallo is a popular Mexican salsa.
 It is also known as “Salsa Fresca,” or “Salsa Cruda.”
 It is traditionally made with equal parts tomatoes and onion, with fresh cilantro and a generous squeeze of lime juice.
-We add jalapeno for a spicy kick but you can leave it out for a milder pico.
+I add jalapeno for a spicy kick but you can leave it out for a milder pico.

-How to Make Pico de Gallo:
+How to Make Pico de Gallo

-Pro Tip: Use gloves or a ziploc bag to cover your hands when seeding and handling hot peppers.
+Use gloves or a ziploc bag to cover your hands when seeding and handling hot peppers.

-The Secret to the Best Pico de Gallo:
+The Secret to the Best Pico de Gallo

 Have you ever wondered how to make your Pico de Gallo taste restaurant quality and more authentic?
 This family secret comes from Blanca Villasenor who also shared her authentic Ceviche recipe.
 The key to a traditional pico de gallo is in letting it rest.
 Combine all of the ingredients, cover and refrigerate for a day.
-The tomatoes will juice up and the flavors will meld so every bite is flavor-packed.
+The tomatoes will juice up and the flavors will meld in the fridge so every bite is flavor-packed.

 You can easily bulk up and change the flavor profile of pico salsa by dicing in one of these fresh fruits or vegetables.
 I’d love to know about your creative add-ins.